lucass-carneiro/SURGE/DTU/design/characters/karan.md

 - Bow to none.
 - Control everything.
 - Make others fight your fight for you.
+- Never finish second.
+- Always get more than you give.

 ### Relationships

 - Dominate and overshadow others.
 - No such thing as friends.
 Only useful and unless people.
 - Tries to get the maximum out of everyone and then discards them.
+- Never gives anything to people without making sure they give him something more valuable.

 ### Lifestyle